AI Tools & Tactics in My Design Practice.

 Messenger widget customization app

-While at Zendesk, I built an internal tool for the Voice of the Customer (VoC) team to customize the Zendesk Messaging Widget.
-Personalizing the widget is a key part of how the team works with prospective customers; it helps them showcase what the experience could look like in context.
-Before this tool existed, the process was manual, time-consuming, and frustrating.
-The new tool replaced that workflow entirely, making it faster and easier to tailor demos.
+At Zendesk, I built an internal tool for the Voice of the Customer team to easily customize the Messaging Widget.
+Personalizing the widget is important for showing prospective customers how the experience can look in context.
+Previously, this process was manual and slow, but the new tool made it much faster and simpler to create tailored demos.

-I used Figma Make to bring a vision concept to life—starting with static design mocks and quickly turning them into a working prototype.
-Once the first version was in place, it was easy to layer in new components and widgets.
-Through prompting and iteration, I refined the design and arrived at a realistic, high-fidelity version of the idea.
+I used Figma Make to turn static design mocks into a working prototype.
+Once the first version was ready, I easily added new components and widgets.
+By prompting and iterating, I refined the design into a realistic, high-fidelity concept.

 DJ Mixes app

-I’ve also been using these tools to follow my curiosity and build small apps for fun.
-One of them is a DJ mixes app, inspired by a corner of YouTube where people DJ from their living rooms, cafés, bakeries, or beautiful outdoor spaces.
-These mixes had become my personal bookmarks, and I wanted a simple way to bring them into my living room.
+I’ve been using these tools to explore and build small apps for fun.
+One example is a DJ mixes app, inspired by YouTube videos of people DJing from unique spaces.
+I created it as a simple way to bring my favorite mixes, my personal bookmarks, into my living room.

 3D image prompt library

-ChatGPT has become surprisingly good at image creation, and a growing number of creators are developing their own styles and prompt techniques.
-I’ve been bookmarking my favorites and built a small gallery to collect them.
-Each entry includes sample images, the original prompt, and often JSON instructions.
-You can browse the gallery, explore different styles, and easily copy prompts to create your own.
+ChatGPT is now surprisingly good at creating images, and many creators are developing unique styles and prompts.
+I’ve started bookmarking my favorites and built a small gallery to collect them.
+Each entry has sample images, the original prompt, and often JSON instructions, so you can browse styles and easily copy prompts to try yourself.

 Feel free to get in touch anytime, I’m happy to help.